oscal-compass/community/GOVERNANCE.md

 The Oversight Committee is responsible for the following duties:

-* Maintaining the mission, vision, values, and scope of all projects in OSCAL-Compass
+* Maintaining the mission, vision, values, and scope of all projects in OSCAL Compass
 * Refining the governance and charter as needed
 * Making cross-project decisions, including setting technical policies that apply across all projects
 * Resolving escalated project decisions when the team responsible is blocked